Ladybug760/Final-Proj/README.md

 The design includes hover and active styles.
 There is also a visible hierarchy H1 > H3.
 My animated one page portfolio homepage introduces the skills an emerging frontend developer.

+This is the link to the site: https://ladybug760.github.io/Final-Proj/